FlowsMind/Technical_Survey/ZK.md

 Range Proofs based on the paper: Efficient Proofs that a Committed Number Lies in an Interval by Fabrice Boudot.
 Set Membership Proofs based on the paper: Efficient protocols for set membership and range proofs, by Jan Camenisch, Rafik Chaabouni and Abhi Shelat.
 Bulletproofs based on paper: Bulletproofs: Short Proofs for Confidential Transactions and More, by Benedikt Bünz, Jonathan Bootle, Dan Boneh, Andrew Poelstra, Pieter Wuille and Greg Maxwell.

+04. BlockMaze: An Efficient Privacy-Preserving Account-Model Blockchain Based on zk-SNARKs (https://github.com/Agzs/BlockMaze)
+* test/clique can test geth using clique consensus algorithm (PoA)
+* test/pow can run test using ethash consensus algorithm (PoW)
+* go-ethereum can build and compile geth
+* libsnark-vnt can provide a library for zero-knowledge proof